METHODS-Group/ProximalGalerkin/README.md

 <a name="signorini"></a>

-# Example 2: The Signorini problem
+# Example 2: The Signorini Problem

 Deploy the `DOLFINx` Docker container to reproduce the results in Figure 3.
 Then call